GLOBAL MARKETS-World stocks, euro slide on Greece default fears

 By Walter Brandimarte

-NEW YORK, Oct 3 World stocks fell on Monday and the euro slid to an 8-1/2 month low versus the dollar as growing fears of a Greek default stoked appetite for safe-haven U.S. Treasury bonds.
+NEW YORK, Oct 3 World stocks fell on Monday and the euro slid to an 8-1/2 month low versus the dollar after Athens admitted it will miss deficit targets this year, making a Greek debt default look more likely.

-Better-than-expected U.S. economic data initially cushioned a fall in U.S. stocks as Wall Street indexes briefly turned positive after the release of a key manufacturing activity index.
-But they fell more than 1 percent in the afternoon as financials weighed.

-Bank shares were also battered in Europe as investors feared the impact of a Greek default on holders of the country's bonds, such as Franco Belgian financial group Dexia (DEXI.BR), whose stock slumped more than 10 percent.
+Bank shares were battered in Europe as investors feared the impact of a Greek default on holders of the country's bonds, such as Franco Belgian financial group Dexia (DEXI.BR), whose stock slumped nearly 10 percent.

+Demand for safe-havens such as U.S. government bonds and the Japanese yen was on the rise.
+Treasuries prices were also supported by the Federal Reserve's first bond purchase for Operation Twist, its latest bond program aimed at helping the U.S. economy.

-Greece admitted it will miss its deficit target of 7.6 percent this year, making a Greek debt default look more likely.
-In a draft budget sent to parliament on Monday, the government forecast a deficit of 8.5 percent of gross domestic product for 2011.
+The 2012 draft budget approved by Greece's cabinet on Sunday predicted a deficit of 8.5 percent of gross domestic product for 2011, well over the 7.6 percent target.

-"This news isn't surprising, but if Greece continues to have problems, that could really drag Europe into recession, and possibly the U.S. as well," said Randall Warren, chief investment officer of Warren Financial Service in Exton, Pennsylvania.

 European policymakers appeared no nearer to agreeing on a definitive solution to the crisis.
 Officials meeting on Monday were discussing ways to leverage the bloc's rescue fund and pressure Greece to implement agreed structural reforms.
 For details, see [ID:nL5E7L20LD].